Crypto Taxation in Estonia

 Advance ruling fees — there is a cost

 EMTA charges a fee for advance rulings: typically €1,000–3,000 depending on complexity.
 For novel crypto transactions involving material amounts, this fee is almost always worthwhile — the certainty it provides is worth multiples of the filing fee.
+Compare: a €2,000 ruling fee on a token issuance that will raise €500,000 costs 0.4% of the transaction value to eliminate tax uncertainty.
+The alternative — proceeding without a ruling and being assessed incorrectly — may cost significantly more in back-taxes, penalties, and interest.

 Frequently Asked Questions

 For the 2023 sale, you use FIFO: the cost basis of the sold portion is determined by your earliest purchase lots.
 If you bought 1.0 BTC at €8,000 in 2020 and sold 0.5 BTC at €25,000 per BTC in 2023 (proceeds €12,500), the FIFO cost of 0.5 BTC is 0.5 × €8,000 = €4,000.
-Your 2023 taxable gain is €12,500 − €4,000 = €8,500.
-You declare this on your 2023 income tax return (filed by 30 April 2024) and pay 20% income tax = €1,700.
+Your 2025 taxable gain is €12,500 − €4,000 = €8,500.
+You declare this on your 2025 income tax return (filed by 30 April 2024) and pay 22% income tax = €1,700.
 The remaining 0.5 BTC still has a cost base of 0.5 × €8,000 = €4,000.
 When you eventually sell the remaining half, the gain will be calculated against this €4,000 cost base — regardless of how much time has passed or how many times the price has moved in between.

 Yes — every swap is a taxable disposal event for an Estonian individual, regardless of size.
 Each swap on Uniswap (or any DEX) involves disposing of one token at its market price and acquiring another at the same market price.
-The gain or loss on each swap is a taxable item in your 2023 income tax return.
+The gain or loss on each swap is a taxable item in your 2025 income tax return.
 In practice, aggregating all these events from on-chain data using a tool like Koinly or CryptoTaxCalculator is the only practical way to compile this information.
 The tool calculates the gain or loss on each swap using your FIFO cost bases and produces a total taxable gain figure for the year.
 You then declare this total on your income tax return — you do not need to list every individual swap.
 But you must have the transaction-level records available if EMTA requests them.

 The tax on distributing dividends from an OÜ depends on what is in the company.
-If the OÜ distributes €400,000 as dividends, the Estonian corporate income tax (distribution tax) is 20/80 of the net distribution — which equals €100,000.
+If the OÜ distributes €400,000 as dividends, the Estonian corporate income tax (distribution tax) is 22/78 of the net distribution — which equals €100,000.
 So €400,000 gross dividend requires €100,000 tax to EMTA, and founders receive €400,000 (the gross includes the tax).
-Wait — let us be precise: the 20% distribution tax is calculated on the gross distribution.
+Wait — let us be precise: the 28% distribution tax is calculated on the gross distribution.
 If you want €400,000 to arrive with the founders, the gross distribution (including tax) = €400,000 ÷ 0.8 = €500,000, of which €100,000 goes to EMTA.
-Alternatively: if the OÜ distributes €400,000 as the declared dividend amount, the OÜ pays €400,000 × 20/80 = €100,000 in distribution tax to EMTA, and the founders receive €400,000.
+Alternatively: if the OÜ distributes €400,000 as the declared dividend amount, the OÜ pays €400,000 × 22/78 = €100,000 in distribution tax to EMTA, and the founders receive €400,000.
 The founders then typically pay no additional personal income tax on the dividend received (it was already taxed at the OÜ level).
 Note that if foreign shareholders receive dividends, withholding tax may apply.

 At €24,000 annual mining income, the tax difference is meaningful.
-As an individual, you pay 20% income tax on net mining income (income minus electricity, hardware depreciation, pool fees).
+As an individual, you pay 22% income tax on net mining income (income minus electricity, hardware depreciation, pool fees).
 If your net profit after costs is, say, €12,000, your annual tax is €2,400.
 Through an OÜ: the mining OÜ retains the profit with 0% corporate tax until distribution.
-If you need the money immediately and distribute everything, the total tax is approximately the same (20% distribution tax).
+If you need the money immediately and distribute everything, the total tax is approximately the same (28% distribution tax).
 The OÜ advantage is: (1) you can time distributions to smooth your tax payments; (2) you can retain earnings in the OÜ for reinvestment in better hardware without triggering tax; and (3) the OÜ structure allows you to deduct all business costs (including hardware purchased through the company) more straightforwardly.
 For mining at this scale, an OÜ structure is worth the additional administrative cost (approximately €100–150/month for bookkeeping and filings) if you plan to reinvest profits in mining expansion.

 Respond promptly and accurately.
 An EMTA questionnaire is not yet an audit — it is an information request, which is a standard tool EMTA uses to understand taxpayer activity before deciding whether to investigate further.
 The questionnaire likely asks about: wallet addresses you control, exchange accounts, total transaction volume, and whether you have declared all crypto income.
 Cooperate fully: provide accurate information, supported by records (transaction exports, accounting reports).
 If your records are incomplete, this is the moment to engage a crypto accountant urgently to reconstruct them as accurately as possible.
 Do not guess or approximate in your response — inaccurate information in an EMTA questionnaire response is a more serious problem than a tax shortfall that can be corrected with interest.
 If there is undeclared income, consider making a voluntary disclosure (vabatahtlik parandus) — EMTA treats voluntary disclosures more favourably than discovered non-compliance.